Operator Scope of Action:

-As Tinderbox can't escape quotes, String.replace() can't be used for stripping single/double quotes enclosing a string.
+As Tinderbox cannot escape quotes, String.replace() cannot be used for stripping single/double quotes enclosing a string.
 But this will work:

-Bear in mind this is a brute-force change and simply deletes the first and last character of the target string.
+Bear in mind this is a brute-force change and simply deletes the first and last character of the referenced string.
 There is no test of what the character might be.
 So, use this technique only when sure that you wish to strip both first and last characters, a quote-enclosed string being a common example.
-For leading/trailing white space String.replace() offers a more flexible solution
+For leading/trailing white space String.replace() offers a more flexible solution.